Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/ring-signatures.md

 - **Untraceable Transactions:** Ensuring that the source of funds remains anonymous.
 - **Double-Spending Prevention:** Using linkability to detect and prevent attempts to spend the same funds multiple times.

-By implementing these advanced cryptographic techniques, the Ring Signature Snap ensures enhanced privacy and security for Ethereum transactions and interactions within MetaMask, fostering a more secure and private blockchain ecosystem.